sitepoint-editors/Rauth/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

 Rauth is a simple package for parsing the `@auth-*` lines of a docblock.
-These are then matched with some permissions and groups and all together make a half decent automatic authorization flow.
+These are then matched with some arbitrary attributes like "groups" or "permissions" or anything else you choose.
 See basic usage below.

 ## Why?